Iffa-Gamyra/Product-Configurator/README.md

 Mobile detection on WebGL uses a screen width threshold of 900px.
 Adjust `DeviceDetection.DetectMobile` if a different breakpoint is needed.

 For production, update `ThemeLoader.cmsBaseUrl` in the Inspector to point to your live server.
-The server runs identically in production — swap `localhost:3000` for your domain.